liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/02-advanced-publication-with-staging.markdown

 current publication to the live site.

-Some of the content types in the list, like Web Content and Documents and Media, have further filtering options related to them.
+Some of the content types in the list, like Web Content and Documents and Media, have further filtering options.
 For instance, when the Web Content section is present and checked, it shows a comma-separated list of related items to be published, including the articles themselves.
 A sample list of related items for web content might look like this: *Web Content(12), Structures(3), Referenced Content, Include Always, Version History*.
 You can remove items by clicking the *Change* button next to the list.

 See the
 [Managing Content Types in Staging](/discover/portal/-/knowledge_base/7-1/managing-content-types-in-staging)